Booking & Planning

 Q: What is the physical difficulty of trekking in Nepal?
 What fitness level is required?

-A: Trekking in Nepal is accessible to anyone with a good level of general fitness and the ability to walk.
+A: What fitness level is required?
+A: Trekking in Nepal is accessible to anyone with a good level of general fitness and the ability to walk for several hours a day.
 Difficulty varies significantly by trek, altitude, and season.
-Our experts will match you with a suitable route and provide comprehensive pre-trek training advice to ensure you are fully prepared.
+Our experts will match you with a suitable route and provide comprehensive advice to ensure you are fully prepared.

 Q: What is a typical day on the trek like?

-A: Trekking day starts with an early breakfast at the lodge.
+A: A typical trekking day starts with an early breakfast at the lodge.
 We then walk at a steady, manageable pace, enjoying spectacular scenery.
 A hot lunch is served at a trailside teahouse.
-We arrive at our destination village by mid-to-late afternoon, allowing plenty of time to rest, explore, and enjoy dinner.
-T
+We usually arrive at our destination village by mid-to-late afternoon, allowing plenty of time to rest, explore, and enjoy dinner.

 Q: What type of accommodation and meals are provided?

-A: On most classic treks, you will stay in clean, comfortable local lodges or guesthouses with a private room (bathrooms are often shared).
+A: On most classic treks, you will stay in clean, comfortable local guesthouses (teahouses) with a private room, though bathrooms are often shared.
 Meals are hearty and nutritious, chosen from the lodge menus, with a focus on energizing local and international dishes.
-We accommodate all dietary needs with advance notice.
+We can accommodate all dietary needs with advance notice.

 Q: What is the average group size?